Top 10 Best Laptop Manufacturers

 Amazing company creating some of the best computers!
 The Blade series outperforms Apple in every way!

-Microsoft laptops are probably the perfect laptops to have, with great specs, quality, and a stylus.
+Microsoft laptops are probably the perfect laptops to have, with great specifications, quality, and a stylus.
 Additional costs are much less compared to rival company Apple, but the quality is probably the same.
 I would suggest reducing prices a bit because, like Apple, they are a bit high, but much more affordable.
 They are easy to use and very light, making them portable.

 They created the Surface Pro.
 Enough said.